 Teladoc’s consultations occur by phone or video.
 Initial sessions are typically between 45 and 60 minutes long, while follow-up psychiatry appointments are shorter.
-Teladoc accepts a number of insurance and employer health plans but you can also access the services as a self-pay patient.
-The first visit costs $229, and follow-up appointments are $119 for self-pay patients, or under $99 if covered by your health plan.
+Teladoc accepts a number of insurance and employer health plans, but you can also access the services as a self-pay patient.
+The first visit costs $229, and follow-up appointments are $119 for self-pay patients or under $99 if covered by your health plan.

 - Accepts a range of insurance and health plans.

-- Patients choose doctors from a directory.
+- Patients choose psychiatrists from a directory.

 - Can consult by phone or video call.

-- Health plan coverage makes the follow-up consultation prices more affordable
+- Health plan coverage makes the follow-up consultation prices more affordable.

 - Relatively high follow-up consult price for self-pay patients.

-Teladoc provides telepsychiatry through phone and video call, allowing the patients to select the doctor they wish to see.
+Teladoc provides telepsychiatry through phone and video call, allowing patients to select the doctor they wish to see.
 The pricing structure can be relatively expensive in the long-term for self-pay patients, but Teladoc works with a range of insurance and health plans that may be able to cover the costs.